Crypto Tax South Africa: Expert Guide 2025

 The maximum effective Capital Gains Tax rate in South Africa is 18%, which you will pay on of your gains, for taxpayers who are natural persons.
 What does this mean?

-It means for investors paying the highest 45% marginal Income Tax rate, they'd pay 18% tax on capital gains.
+It means that investors paying the highest 45% marginal Income Tax rate would pay 18% tax on capital gains.
 Everyone else in lower marginal Income Tax bands pays a lower tax rate than 18% based on their total annual income.

 The formula for this is pretty simple: Your net capital gain (your capital gains less any allowable capital losses) x 40% = your taxable gain.